Yomna-A-K/Turkish-Sign-Language-Classification/README.md

-# Turkish-Sign-Language-Classification

-#To run Problem_2_Test you need a virtual environment that has TensorFlow with Keras
-#as well as adding the Turkish-Dataset folder in the project repository
-#and copying that folder in the same place and renaming it Turkish-Dataset-G
+# To run training, add the Turkish-Dataset folder in the project repository and copy that folder in the same place and rename it Turkish-Dataset-G